GLOBAL MARKETS-Investors rush to bonds on economy fears

 * Oil falls below $98 a barrel on global growth concerns

-NEW YORK, June 1 (Reuters) - Yields on U.S. Treasury debt fell to record lows o n F riday and stock markets plunged after a weak U.S. jobs report aggravated fear of a global slump and sent investors scurrying for safety.
+NEW YORK, June 1 (Reuters) - Yields on U.S. Treasury debt fell to record lows o n F riday and stock markets plunged after a weak U.S. jobs report aggravated fears of slower global growth and sent investors scurrying for safety.

-The data, which showed U.S. job growth at its weakest in a year, underscored a growing sense that the U.S. economy is not immune to weakness in Europe, where Spain is struggling to support its banks, or to slower growth in China.
+The data, which showed U.S. job growth in May was the weakest in a year, underscored a growing sense that the U.S. economy is not immune to weakness in Europe, where Spain is struggling to support its banks, or slower growth in China.

-U.S. and European stock indexes fell sharply, with the U.S. benchmark Standard & Poor’s 500 down 2 percent, while crude oil hit a 16-month low beneath $98 per barrel.

-Poor Chinese manufacturing data and dismal European reports on factory activity added to the anxiety, staking gold to its biggest one-day rally in more than two years.
+Major U.S. and European indexes fell more than 1.5 percent.
+Crude oil fell to a 16-month low beneath $98 per barrel as poor Chinese manufacturing data and dismal European reports on factory activity raised growth fears.

-“I don’t think we were ever out of the woods, but people got very optimistic earlier this year.
-Now, reality is setting back in,” said Joshua Shapiro, chief U.S. economist at MFR, a global consulting firm.
-“Globally, we’ve got a tough road ahead.”

-John Kilduff, a partner at New York-based investment manager Again Capital, added : “From China to Europe to the U.S., all the data have shown real slowing.”
+“From China to Europe to the U.S., all the data have shown real slowing,” said John Kilduff, a partner at New York-based investment manager Again Capital.

-The dire outlook sparked talk of more emergency measures from central banks, which have tried to boost growth in recent years by slashing interest rates to zero and providing cheap loans to banks.
+The weak data has fueled speculation of another round of emergency rescue measures from central banks, which have tried to boost growth in recent years by slashing interest rates to zero and providing cheap loans to banks.

-“The hope for U.S. investors,” he said, “had been that the U.S. economy at least could continue its growth even as Europe was declining.”
+“The hope for U.S. investors had been that the U.S. economy at least could continue its growth even as Europe was declining,” said Rick Meckler, president of hedge fund LibertyView Capital Management LLC in Jersey City, New Jersey.

-The possibility of new Federal Reserve bond purchases pushed the dollar down against the euro, though Europe’s crisis limited the single currency’s gains.
-It last traded up 0.3 percent at $1.2397 after dipping below $1.23 earlier.
+Talk that the Federal Reserver could launch another round of bond purchases pushed the dollar lower against the euro, though Europe’s debt crisis limited the single currency’s gains.
+It last traded at $1.2413 after dipping below $1.23.

+Government bonds and gold soared as investors sought a safe place to park their money.

 German Bund futures hit a record high of 146.89, up 86 ticks on the day, and yields on German 10-year bonds fell as low as 1.127 percent.